 The projects are co-financed by the European Regional Development Fund within the Regional Operational Programme of the City Łódź for 2014-2020.

 The revitalisation process combines complete building renovation projects with land development projects concerning public spaces such as: reconstruction of streets in order to calm the traffic with accompanying greenery, modernisation of parks, squares, development of courtyards with small infrastructure, creation of recreation and leisure areas for the local residents.

 Public spaces will be equipped with greenery and small architecture in the form of urban furniture.
 Parking places will be transformed into green squares with playgrounds.
 Tenement houses will gain new functions, not only residential, but also as services located on the ground floor of historic buildings.

 These activities are aimed to improve the quality of residents’ lives, as they will have the opportunity to participate in neighbourhood initiatives and events integrating the local community.
 After redevelopment, the neighbourhood will be a friendly place to live.

 - Area of the SSR: revitalisation area designated by Resolution No. XXV / 589/16 of the City Council in Łódź of February 10, 2016

-- Tools indicated in the SSR: subsidies for construction works consisting in renovation or reconstruction, and for restoration and conservation works in relation to buildings not entered in the register of monuments
+- Tools indicated in the SSR: subsidies for construction works consisting of renovation or reconstruction, and for restoration and conservation works in relation to buildings not entered in the register of monuments

-- Level of co-financing in the SSR: the level of co-financing depends on the historic real estate value: 50% – if a building entered in the register of monuments, 50% – building entered in the municipal register of monuments, 30% – other real estate
+- Level of co-financing in the SSR: the level of co-financing depends on the historic real estate value: 50% – if a building entered in the register of monuments, 50% – the building entered in the municipal register of monuments, 30% – other real estates

 - Link to the resolution on the SSR: https://uml.lodz.pl/files/public/user_upload/1095.PDF